-Allied Health Professions Australia (AHPA) is a collegiate body consisting of 20 national allied health associations members and a further 6 organisational friends with close links to the allied health sector.
-AHPA’s members collectively represent over 100,000 allied health professionals who provide services across a range of health settings, as well as disability, aged care, education, justice, community services sectors and more in Australia.
+Allied Health Professions Australia (AHPA) is a collegiate body consisting of 20 national allied health associations members and a further six organisational friends with whom we are closely aligned.
+AHPA collectively represents some 100,000 allied health professionals who provide services across a range of health settings, as well as disability, aged care, education, justice, community services sectors and more in Australia.

 AHPA’s governance structure and constitution ensure that, as an organisation, we are able to engage in effective consultation with our member associations and that AHPA’s work has broad input from allied health professionals working across Australia.